 From time to time the Company may be involved in legal proceedings arising in connection with its business.
-Based on information currently available, the Company believes that the amount, or range, of reasonably possible losses in connection with any pending actions against it in excess of established reserves, in the aggregate, is not material to its consolidated financial condition or cash flows.
+Based on information currently available, the Company believes that the amount, or range, of reasonably possible losses in connection with any pending actions against it in excess of established reserves, in the aggregate, is indeterminable to its consolidated financial condition or cash flows.
 However, any current or future dispute resolution or legal proceeding, regardless of the merits of any such proceeding, could result in substantial costs and a diversion of management's attention and resources that are needed to run the Company successfully, and could have a material adverse impact on its business, financial condition and results of operations.

 On August 4, 2020, a purported shareholder derivative complaint was filed in the Superior Court of California, San Mateo County, entitled Godfrey v.
-Latour, et al. An amended complaint was filed on September 4, 2020, and the case was re-named Ennis v.
+Latour, et al. An amended complaint was filed on September 4, 2020 and the case was re-named Ennis v.
 Latour, et al. A second amended complaint was filed on November 25, 2020.
-The second amended complaint names certain of Vaxart's officers and directors as defendants, asserting claims against them for breach of fiduciary duty, unjust enrichment, and waste and seeking, among other things, an award of unspecified damages, certain equitable relief, and attorneys' fees and costs.
-The complaint also asserts claims for breach of fiduciary duty, unjust enrichment, and abetting breach of fiduciary duty against Armistice Capital, LLC ("Armistice").
-The claims challenge certain stock options granted to certain of the Company's officers and directors between March 24, 2020 and June 15, 2020 and certain amendments to two warrants held by Armistice, as disclosed on June 8, 2020.
-The second amended complaint purports to bring the lawsuit derivatively on behalf of and for the benefit of the Company and names the Company as a "nominal defendant" against which no damages are sought.
-On December 30, 2020, all defendants in the action filed a demurrer with the court addressing the second amended complaint, seeking to have the entire case dismissed.
+A third amended complaint was filed on June 11, 2021.
+The third amended complaint named certain current and former Vaxart directors as defendants, asserting claims against them for breach of fiduciary duty, unjust enrichment, and waste and seeking, among other things, an award of unspecified damages, certain equitable relief, and attorneys' fees and costs.
+The third amended complaint also asserted claims for breach of fiduciary duty and aiding and abetting breach of fiduciary duty against Armistice Capital, LLC ("Armistice").
+The third amended complaint challenged certain stock options granted to certain of the Company's officers and directors in June 2020; certain alleged statements and omissions made in the Company's April 24, 2020, proxy statement; and certain amendments to two warrants held by Armistice, as disclosed on June 8, 2020.
+The third amended complaint purported to bring the lawsuit derivatively on behalf of and for the benefit of the Company and named the Company as a "nominal defendant" against which no damages were sought.
+On August 31, 2021, the Company and certain of its directors (the "Vaxart Defendants"), as well as all other defendants, filed demurrers to the third amended complaint.
+By Order dated November 17, 2022, the court sustained the defendants' demurrers without leave to amend, and the time for plaintiffs to appeal has since lapsed.